DOH! Network

 • type rm -R <folder name>

-How can I find out how much space is left on my hard drives?
+How to find out how much space is left on hard drives

 • type df -h